abinavrameshs/Multi-Modal-Chat-App/README.md

 # Multi-Modal-Chat-App

-Application on Streamlit to chat with any Text, Image and Video Inputs
+Application on Streamlit to chat with any Text and Image Inputs

 ## Setup